Share

 Pragmatist

 In order for those with the Pragmatist learning style to retain information, they have to understand how the information applies to the real world.
 They feel that doing things in practice is pointless and uninteresting if they can’t put it into action in their own life.
 Pragmatists find limited use in abstract concepts.
 Instead, they enjoy experimenting with new methods and ideas to test if they work.
-In addition, they best learn when they have plenty of time to think through how they can apply the subject at hand in reality.
+In addition, they best learn when they have plenty of time to think through how to apply the subject in reality.

 Reflector